Olical/conjure/CONTRIBUTING.md

 Once you're happy with your changes, you can (maybe) write some tests and execute them with `make test`.
 CircleCI will also run them for you.

 You can run `scripts/docker.sh` to drop into a fresh Ubuntu based Neovim environment with Conjure pre-installed from your working directory.
 This can be used to verify your changes in a clean room environment.

+## Mise

+I'm beginning to experiment with [mise](https://mise.jdx.dev/) to manage some development dependencies.
+I'll probably eventually replace the makefile with it since I'm really happy with mise as a general development workflow tool.

+It's not essential right now, but it might make your time in the Conjure repo a little easier in the future.
+I also think it's a fantastic tool that's worth playing with.

+## Branches

+Contrary to old versions of Conjure, we now simply work on branches that target the `main` branch, I no longer use the `develop` staging branch and we can consider that obsolete just like the `master` branch.

+## Still unsure?

 If you'd like to contribute or are having issues please don't hesitate to get in touch with me through GitHub discussions and issues.
 You can also find some ways to contact me privately on my personal site, [oli.me.uk](https://oli.me.uk).